Emanuele Ndoj: Roma

 On 22 September 2015, Ndoj renewed his contract with Roma until 2020.

 Brescia

 On 1 February 2016, Ndoj was sold to Brescia Calcio and was loaned back to Roma Primavera to play until the end of the season.

 On 31 January 2022, Ndoj was loaned to Cosenza.

+On 11 January 2024, his contract with Brescia was terminated by mutual consent.

+On 9 August 2024, Ndoj signed for Latina.

 International career

 Albania U17

 Ndoj received his first Albania under-17 call-up by manager Džemal Mustedanagić for a friendly tournament developed in August 2012 in Romania.

 Albania U21

 He was called up at the Albania national under-21 football team by coach Alban Bushi for a double Friendly match against Moldova U21 on 25 & 27 March 2017.
 He made his debut for Albania under-21 against Moldova on 25 March playing as a starter in a goalless draw.
 In other match against the same opponent two days later, Ndoj played as a second-half substitute in a 2–0 victory.